rhezab/smile/docs/deploy.md

 ## What commits trigger a deployment?

 Any commit on any branch that modifies a file in your project will generate a deployment.
+The exceptions are:
-The exception is changes that only effect the `docs/` directory.
-Additionally, branches names `analysis`, `models`, and `docs` will not generate a deployment with the assumption is this is where you can track code for these purposes.
-[TODO]
+- Changes that only effect files in the `docs/` directory do not generate an deployment.
+- Additionally, pushes to any branches named `analysis`, `models`, and `docs` will not generate a deployment with the assumption is this is where you can track code for these purposes and are not relevant to the deployment logic.

 ## Deploying a specific version of your experiment